"The Maurya Empire: Chandragupta's Rise, Conquests, and Legacy"

 and Empire Expansion

-to Buddhist texts, Chandragupta ruled for 24 years.
-Jain texts state that he
+🧘 According to Buddhist texts, he ruled for 24 years.

 The